"THE LAST BASTION OF THE FIRST AMENDMENT - SINCE 1995"

 Please NYTimes, don't stoop to this king of innuendo - you are better than Fox News (well, sometimes).

-many states, such as Florida, Nevada and North Carolina are moving up the dates of the presidential primaries:
+many states, such as Florida, Nevada and North Carolina are moving up the dates of the presidential primaries: could it be that economic shit is about to hit the fan?

 could it have anything to do with the impending nose-dive the dollar is about to take?